Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

+Spin-6 13D criticals MMPHs shown in Fig.~\ref{fig:13d} are less abundant than the ones obtained in lower dimensions.
 This is due to the complexity of generation of MMPHs which forced us to generate as small masters as possible in order to shorten the runtimes of generation.
 However, although the number of vertices and hyperedges is limited we still get a high number of non-isomorphic criticals.
 Actually, among 100,000 of generated MMPHs there are no two isomorphic ones.

-The smallest critical we obtained is the 63-16 and string and coordinatization of one of 23 63-16s are given in the appendices.
-Fig.~\ref{fig:13d} shows a slightly bigger critical 67-17.
-Its string and coordinatization are also given in the appendices.
+Their distributions are shown in Fig.~\ref{fig:13d}(a).
+The smallest critical is 63-{\bf 16} (Fig.~\ref{fig:13d}(b)).